imagine-space/TOMLWORKCV/README.md

 ## Hobbies

 I am a keen visual artist who uses an eclectic range of media including drawing, painting and print.
 I take regular classes at The Art Academy London and took a residency at Karuizawa Mokuhanga School.

+I am a avid hackathon participant most recently taking part in XR Hack 2024 and XRCC 2026.